Costa Rica Products & Souvenirs

 – Imperial Merchandise

 These colorful ox-carts originated in the region of Sarchí and have become the international symbol of Costa Rica.
-Often painted in red and featuring bright details in blue, yellow, green and similar hues, artisans take special delight in creating miniature versions of these which people take home after a visit to the country.
+In fact, they were declared Intangible Cultural Heritage of Humanity by UNESCO in 2008.
+Often painted in red and featuring bright details in blue, yellow, green, and similar hues, artisans take special delight in creating miniature versions of these which people take home after a visit to the country.
+In recent years, artisans have begun incorporating the unique design into other wood souvenirs such as chopping boards and hot plates, and even mugs and t-shirts.

 – Hammocks and woven goods